kubernetes/kubernetes/docs/kubectl-config-set-context.md

 ### Options

 ```
-      --cluster=: cluster for the context entry in .kubeconfig
+      --cluster=: cluster for the context entry in kubeconfig
   -h, --help=false: help for set-context
-      --namespace=: namespace for the context entry in .kubeconfig
+      --namespace=: namespace for the context entry in kubeconfig
-      --user=: user for the context entry in .kubeconfig
+      --user=: user for the context entry in kubeconfig
 ```

 ### Options inherrited from parent commands